 Inhibition Concentration (IC) - means a point estimate of the toxicant concentration that would cause a given percent reduction in a non-lethal biological measurement (e.g., reproduction or growth), calculated from a continuous model (i.e., Interpolation Method).
-IC25 is a point draft Tentative Order Ventura County Municipal Separate Storm Sewer System Permit estimate of the toxic concentration that would cause a 25-percent reduction in a non-lethal biological measurement.
+IC25 is a point estimate of the toxic concentration that would cause a 25-percent reduction in a non-lethal biological measurement.